PX4/PX4-Autopilot/nuttx/configs/sure-pic32mx/README.txt

     Configures the NuttShell (nsh) located at apps/examples/nsh.
 The Configuration enables only the serial NSH interface.

-    The examples/usbterm program can be included as an NSH built-in function by defined the following in your .config file:
+    Several USB device configurations can be enabled and included as NSH built-in built in functions.
+All require the following basic setup in your .config to enable USB device support:

       CONFIG_USBEV=y          : Enable basic USB device support CONFIG_PIC32MX_USBDEV=y : Enable PIC32 USB device support

+    examples/usbterm - This option can be enabled by uncommenting the following line in the appconfig file:

+      CONFIGURED_APPS += examples/usbterm

+    And by enabling one of the USB serial devices:

+      CONFIG_PL2303=y         : Enable the Prolifics PL2303 emulation
+      CONFIG_CDCACM=y         : or the CDC/ACM serial driver (not both)

+    examples/cdcacm -  The examples/cdcacm program can be included as an function by uncommenting the following line in the appconfig file:

+      CONFIGURED_APPS += examples/cdcacm

+    and defining the following in your .config file:

+      CONFIG_CDCACM=y         : Enable the CDCACM device

+    examples/usbstorage - There are some hooks in the appconfig file to enable the USB mass storage device.
+However, this device cannot work until support for the SD card is also incorporated.